MiloszKrajewski/K4os.Quarterback/README.md

 # Performance

-Performance was not a goal, but it van be measured.
+Performance was not a goal, but it can be measured.
 It seem that **Quarterback** is a little bit faster than **MediatR** when dispatching messages dynamically (~1000ns faster), but a little bit slower for static invocation (~200ns).